 The placenta is the organ that supplies food and oxygen to the baby during pregnancy.
-Placental abruption is when the placenta detaches from the wall of the womb (uterus) before delivery.
+Placental abruption occurs when the placenta detaches from the wall of the womb (uterus) before delivery.
 The most common symptoms are vaginal bleeding and painful contractions.
+Blood and oxygen supply to the baby may also be affected, leading to fetal distress.
 The cause is unknown, but high blood pressure, diabetes, smoking, cocaine or alcohol use, injury to the mother, and having multiple pregnancies increase the risk for the condition.
-Treatment depends on the severity of the condition and can range from bed rest to emergency cesarean section.
+Treatment depends on the severity of the condition and can range from bed rest to emergency C-section.

 Francois KE, Foley MR. Antepartum and postpartum hemorrhage.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics - Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 19.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 18.